sheerun/is-colorful/README.md

 # is-colorful

-Tells whether given image is colorful or not (or whether it is monochromatic).
+Tells whether given image is colorful (or whether it is not monochromatic).

+Here's how to currently works:

 1. Resizing image to achieve maximum dimension size, for faster processing
 2. Iterating through all pixels in resized image